William Regal: Later career (2010–2012)

-In 2011, Regal also acted as a color commentator for Florida Championship Wrestling (FCW) matches and it was during this time he began a feud with Dean Ambrose after an unprovoked attack by Ambrose on Regal, setting up a match between the two on 6 November episode of FCW, where Regal viciously attacked Ambrose's left arm and pinned Ambrose.
+In 2011, Regal also acted as a color commentator for Florida Championship Wrestling (FCW) matches and it was during this time he began a feud with Dean Ambrose after an unprovoked attack by Ambrose on Regal, setting up a match between the two on the 6 November episode of FCW, where Regal viciously attacked Ambrose's left arm and pinned Ambrose.
 Following the loss to Regal, Ambrose became obsessed about wanting a rematch and regularly taunted Regal by using Regal's finishing moves to win matches.
 A rematch was scheduled as the main event for the final episode of FCW on 15 July.
 The match began with Regal viciously attacking Ambrose's injured left arm, but Ambrose rammed Regal into the ring post to badly disorientate him.
 Then Ambrose ruthlessly kneed Regal's head into an exposed turnbuckle, causing Regal to bleed from the ear and the match was then ruled a no contest.
 After the match, Regal stared down Ambrose, then applauded him and turned his head to allow Ambrose to deliver the Knee Trembler.
 Afterwards, the FCW locker room stormed the ring to separate Ambrose from a fallen Regal while commentators questioned whether Regal would ever be able to wrestle again.
 He continued to work as a color commentator for NXT after FCW was rebranded as NXT.

 In 2012, Regal wrestled multiple live event dates wrestling against the likes of Santino Marella and Wade Barrett.
 Regal ended up on both the winning and losing side.
 At Over the Limit, Regal participated in a 20-man battle royal, but he was ultimately unsuccessful.
 In late 2012, Regal played the role of Sheamus' friend in Sheamus' rivalry against Big Show, where he was repeatedly attacked by Big Show.
-Regal was featured on 6 November episode of SmackDown in Birmingham, England in which Regal teamed with Sheamus in a loss to Big Show and Wade Barrett and later on 12 November episode of Raw he lost to Big Show.
+Regal was featured on the 6 November episode of SmackDown in Birmingham, England in which Regal teamed with Sheamus in a loss to Big Show and Wade Barrett and later on the 12 November episode of Raw he lost to Big Show.